keirthana/anbox-cloud-docs/explanation/anbox-security.md

 ## Data security

-We avoid storing user data as much as possible and don't provide any data encryption.
-The following table helps you understand how data related to you or provided by you is used within Anbox Cloud by various components.
+The following table helps you understand how data related to you or provided by you is used within Anbox Cloud by various components so that you can encrypt and backup information that needs to be secured.

 | Component | Databases | Data stored|
 |-----------|-----------|------------|